hitesh-learn/spring-jenkins-kubernetes/README.md

 Will create 3 node cluster- 1 master , 2 slaves
 and VPC etc, a total of 52 AWS respurces.

-Bring the environment down with
+Bring the environment down with after use, else Jeff bezos will own your underwear.

 ```
 terraform destroy